Filippakis/EU-financial-services-legislation-fetcher/README.md

 * regulatory advice,
 * or a comprehensive statement of applicable law.

-Users should independently validate all outputs before relying on them for legal or compliance purposes.
+This tool is not to relied upon for any legal or regulatory task.
+Users should independently validate all outputs before using them for legal or compliance purposes.

 ---